signaloid/Signaloid-Demo-Quantum-AQPE/README.md

 [^1]: Vasileios Tsoutsouras, Orestis Kaparounakis, Bilgesu Arif Bilgin, Chatura Samarakoon, James Timothy Meech, Jan Heck, Phillip Stanley-Marbell: The Laplace Microarchitecture for Tracking Data Uncertainty and Its Implementation in a RISC-V Processor.
 MICRO 2021: 1254-1269.

 [^2]: A. Y. Kitaev, A. Shen, and M. N. Vyalyi: Classical and Quantum Computation.
 American Mathematical Society, 2002.

+[^3]: A 35.94% reduction in the required number of quantum circuit mappings to quantum computer hardware.

+[^4]: A 35.94% reduction in the required number of quantum circuit measurements.

+[^5]: In our implementation, there are an additional 22 lines of safety-checking code to check for memory allocation bounds.